 - In August 2014, Franklin & Ben Mason style 4-in-1 style cribs model number 5601 that were manufactured from January 2012 through August 2012.
 The crib front can separate from the side panels and create a hazardous gap that can allow a child to fall out or become entrapped between the front and side panels.
 The firm has received 14 reports of the front separating from the side panels of the crib.
 No injuries have been reported.

 To learn more about crib recalls and crib safety, go to:

 - cpsc.gov: This CPSC website maintains a recall list for consumers to check if there is a crib recall.

 - saferproducts.gov: This CPSC website has a key-word searchable database where the public can report problems with crib, read consumer complaints about cribs, and find recall notices.
 Checking the recall list is particularly important if you are buying a used crib at a yard sale, at a flea market, or on a website such as eBay.

 Filing a Product Liability Suit Based on a Defective Crib

-In a product liability case, you can recover your child’s medical expenses.
-This includes any future medical expenses and rehabilitation costs for the child.
-You can also recover for the child’s loss of earning capacity and the child’s pain and suffering.
-In some cases, you can recover punitive damages, which are damages designed to punish the manufacturer, retailer, or distributor.
+In a product liability case, you can recover your child’s current and future medical expenses, as well as compensation for the child’s loss of earning capacity and the child’s pain and suffering.
+In some cases, you can recover punitive damages, which are damages designed to penalize the manufacturer, retailer, or distributor.

 If your child is injured by a defective crib, call a defective baby crib injury lawyer at Newsome Melton at 888-808-5977 for a free consultation or make an appointment on our website.